Mechanical Abuse Test Equipment

 BMP-65 Bump Test Apparatus

-The BMP-65 Bump Test Apparatus generates repeated fall-down style bump tests for specimens.
+The BMP-65 Bump Test Apparatus generates repeated bump tests for specimens.
 The specimen is placed on a wooden platform that is raised and then allowed to fall rapidly through a defined 50 mm drop onto a supporting platform below.

 Product Details